Sold into Syrian servitude, Filipina workers tell of abuse, rape and imprisonment

 Tawaging, who recalled being bundled off to Damascus two years ago, has been marooned in the embassy after fleeing her employer early last year.
 “I ran away because my employer tried to rape me, and it made me too nervous [to stay],” she said.

 Now, she spends most of her days in bed with little to occupy her.
 For more than a year, she said, she has been unable to speak with her children in the Philippines, ages 9 and 10, because the family has no Internet service.
-A widowed mother, Tawaging had come to the UAE for work to provide a future for her children.
+A widow, Tawaging had come to the UAE for work to provide a future for her children.

 “I really miss them,” she said.
 “We are still hoping and waiting to hear when we can go home.”